Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintC/us024/03.design/Readme.md

 According to the taken rationale, the conceptual classes promoted to software classes are:

 * None, all classes are already used in US022
+* None, used classes already used in US022

 Other software classes (i.e. Pure Fabrication) identified: